Generic Name: lenvatinib (len VA ti nib)

 muscle or joint pain;

-rash, redness, itching, or peeling on the palms of your hands or the soles of your feet;
+redness, itching, or peeling skin on your hands or feet;

 headache, tiredness; or